The Petit Lenormand deck is available now. Limited stock

 A person chooses to break a commitment rather than betray themselves.

-This energy describes someone who has long kept their word, sometimes beyond reason, and who understands that it is no longer possible to continue under the same conditions.
-They can be very loyal, but out of fidelity to themselves, they ultimately say stop.
-The decision to break the commitment does not come from a capricious instability, but from a realization: this contract is no longer viable for either party, or is no longer compatible with their health, values, or evolution.
+This energy describes someone who has long kept their word, sometimes beyond reason, and who realizes that it is no longer feasible to continue under the same conditions.
+They can be very loyal, but out of fidelity to themselves, they ultimately decide to stop.
+The choice to break the commitment does not stem from capricious instability, but from a realization: this contract is no longer viable for either party, or is no longer compatible with their health, values, or evolution.

 Profession

-Roles specialized in the end or renegotiation of commitments.
+Roles specialized in the conclusion or renegotiation of commitments.

-• Lawyer or attorney in contract or labor law
+• Lawyer or attorney specializing in contract or labor law

-• Advisor in career transition or outplacement after contract termination
+• Advisor in career transition or outplacement following contract termination

 Archetype